 For this reason, some of the most valuable web posts out there are those where other industry professionals conduct tests and review them on our behalf.
 Makes it easier for us, doesn’t it?

-Well, one of our colleagues did a manual A/B test of putting AsSense and Google AdX (AdExchange) on his site and comparing the two.
+Well, one of our colleagues did a manual A/B test of putting AdSense and Google AdX (Ad Exchange) on his site and comparing the two.
 Google vs. Google!
-In his review. he considered a number of aspects the differentiated the two.
+In his review, he considered several aspects that differentiated the two.